CEO-CGS/ceo-cgs.github.io/index.markdown

 <br>
 <p style="color:#c9c9c9">- Collaborated in Agile teams of 7-15 members, utilizing cutting-edge technologies to automate infrastructure and provide SRE<br>
 - Introduced automation workflows potentially cutting hours in development processes<br>
-- Learned more than 7 tools and frameworks fairly quickly, ranging from infrastructure as code to alert management tools
+- Learned more than 7 tools and frameworks fairly quickly, ranging from infrastructure as code to alert management tools<br>- Built a Terraform provider plugin using Golang that would potentially cut hours in cloud resource management

 </p>
 <br>